Introducing SESHAT: A Tool for Object Classification from JWST Catalogs: Conclusions

 In this work, we have defined SESHAT, a Python tool that is made available to the community through the package \texttt{seshat-classifier}, available on PyPI.
 This tool is capable of classifying a range of evolutionary stages of stars, from YSO through to white dwarfs, and galaxies.
 In the era of JWST, where every observation has the potential to use its own unique set of filters, having a method that can be applied regardless of the exact filters available can be a great aid in both expediting classifications and allowing consistent classifications across datasets.

-The key uses of SESHAT are as follows: \begin{itemize} \item It allows the user to process a catalog of any JWST, Spitzer, or 2MASS data, to obtain probabilities for each object to be one of YSOs, Field Stars, Brown Dwarfs, White Dwarfs, or Galaxies. \item A copy of the test set is also optionally returned, so the purity of the classifications can be estimated. \item JWST proposals can be tested by specifying a suite of filters, whereby the test set classifications are returned. \end{itemize}
+The key uses of SESHAT are as follows: \begin{itemize} \item It allows the user to process a catalog of any JWST, Spitzer, or 2MASS data, to obtain probabilities for each object to be one of YSOs, field stars, brown dwarfs, white dwarfs, or galaxies. \item Optionally, a copy of the test set is can be returned, so the purity of the classifications can be estimated. \item JWST proposals can be tested by specifying the filter setup and observational limits, whereby the test set classifications are returned. \end{itemize}

 We note to the reader the caveat that the classifications provided by SESHAT have a maximum accuracy given by the test set.
 The probabilities may be the more useful output, as they can be combined with Bayesian inference to obtain stronger classifications, depending on the region.
 It is also important to note that classical color cut methods also suffer from lack of purity, as the overlap of objects in color-color space can sometimes simply not be distinguished regardless of the cut applied.
 Finally, the performance of both classical methods as well as SESHAT will vary with what input bands are available, due to the measuring, or lack thereof, of important features.
 SESHAT has been tested against Galactic star-forming regions and cosmological surveys to assess its real-world performance.
-We quantify this as: \begin{itemize} \item When testing against synthetic data of the Spitzer/2MASS bands, recall above 90\% is achieved across all classes. \item When testing against real Spitzer/2MASS data of star-forming regions, recall above 80\% is achieved across all classes. \item When testing against a cosmological set for the identification of brown dwarfs, 100\% of the previously identified brown dwarfs were recovered, and 93\% of the galaxies were labeled as such.
-No field star class was provided for this dataset. \end{itemize}
+We quantify this as: \begin{itemize} \item When testing against synthetic data of the Spitzer/2MASS bands, recall above 90\% is achieved across all classes. \item When testing against real Spitzer/2MASS data of star-forming regions, recall above 80\% is achieved across all classes, when MIR data are present. \item When testing against a cosmological set for the identification of brown dwarfs, 100\% of the previously identified brown dwarfs were recovered, and the remaining unlabeled objects were split into field stars (24\%), white dwarfs ($<1\%$), galaxies (76\%), and additional brown dwarfs (2\%). \end{itemize}

 We expect that SESHAT will be useful to a large portion of the community, especially as more JWST data become available.